DerekGloudemans/Classification-ISIC-2018/README.md

 ![](readme_ims/results.png)

-As evidence of the limite ability of individual classifiers to learn, the loss graphs shown below indicate that each single model isn't able to learn a super strong mapping from inputs to outputs.
+As evidence of the limited ability of individual classifiers to learn, the loss graphs shown below indicate that each single model isn't able to learn a super strong mapping from inputs to outputs.

 ![](readme_ims/total_loss_all_models_early_stopping.png)